Carlos Mercado: Orlando City B

 On March 15, 2024, Mercado was announced to be part of Orlando City B's 2024 MLS Next Pro season roster.
 On March 16, Mercado made his debut for Orlando City B in the season opener at Atlanta United 2 in a 3–2 victory, playing the full match.
 On August 11, Mercado recorded his first clean sheet in a goalless draw against Crown Legacy FC.
 On October 20, Mercado made his MLS Next Pro playoffs debut in a 1–1 draw at Chicago Fire II, but he was unable to stop any of Chicago's penalties in the ensuing shootout and Orlando City B were eliminated 5–4 on penalties.

 On June 26, 2025, Mercado was selected to compete in the Goalie Wars in the MLS All-Star Skills Challenge on July 22 at Q2 Stadium in Austin, Texas alongside three other goalkeepers from MLS Next Pro.
 Mercado was ultimately defeated 4–3 by Houston Dynamo 2's Pedro Cruz in the final.

 Orlando City

 On September 20, 2024, Mercado was signed to a First Team contract with Orlando City through 2024 with options for 2025, 2026, and 2027.
 In December 2024, Mercado's option for extension was declined at the conclusion of the season without him making an appearance for the club.
 However, on January 30, 2025, Mercado was resigned to the team on a one-year deal with club options for 2026 and 2027 following Mason Stajduhar's departure earlier in the month.
-After the conclusion of the season, Orlando City opted not to exercise a contract extension for Mercado.
+After the conclusion of this season, Orlando City also opted not to exercise a contract extension for Mercado.